geonaut/Text-analysis-script-Python-NLTK-Jinja-Bootstrap-/readme.md

 sudo pip install nltk jinja2
 ```

 You might need to install some NLTK resources.
-There are commented out download commands at the top of the python file.
+There are commented out download commands at the top of the python file, or you can do this directly from within Python e.g. `python -> import nltk -> nltk.download('punkt')`

 * 'punkt' from NLTK
 * 'averaged_perceptron_tagger' from NLTK
 * 'stopwords' from NLTK

-If you have virtualenv installed, you could setup a local virtualenv folder and clone the repo, following:
+If you have virtualenv installed, you could setup a local virtualenv folder and clone the repo, with the following:

 ```bash
 virtualenv text_analyser